rust-lang/rfcs/text/0000-floating-point-additional-precision.md

 Rust can already produce more precise results depending on target platform, optimization level, the target's libm library, and the version of the target libm.
 As with that existing behavior, this proposal can never make results *less* accurate, it can only make results *more* accurate.
+Nonetheless, this change potentially introduces such variations on target platforms that did not previously have them.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-We could provide a separate set of types and allow extra accuracy in their operations; however, this would create API incompatibilities between floating-point functions, and the longer, less-well-known types seem unlikely to see widespread use.
-Furthermore, allowing or disallowing extra accuracy seems more closely a property of the calculation than a property of the type.
+For the attribute and codegen option, we could allow code to opt in via attribute even if disabled via codegen, and then provide a `force-off` codegen option to override that.
+This would have two serious downsides, however: it would propagate the perception of extra floating-point precision as an unsafe optimization that requires opting into, and it would make life more difficult for people who wish to opt out of this behavior and attempt to achieve identical results on multiple target platforms.
+This RFC recommends the simpler approach of not providing an enablement option via attribute, such that the codegen option always force-disables extra precision everywhere.

 We could provide an option to enable extra accuracy for the default floating-point types, but disable it by default.
 This would leave the majority